wbuiejr/slashem/README.md

 - I work on my own EC2 instance in my own VPC, so I'm not really concerned about security.
 If you are not working in a secure environment, you are on your own to secure it.

 - My tiles aren't transparent.
 I don't know why.
+I'd welcome pull requests to resolve that.

 - The GUI seems to be working fine aside from the transparency issue, but I notice a lot of nonfatal errors being thrown in the terminal window that launched slashem.
 I'm not sure what's up with that.
-I'd welcome pull requests to resolve them.
+I'd welcome pull requests to resolve that, too.

 ## Author